 This guide is meant to be a one-stop shop for a high-level overview of Statuspage.
 We hope this helps new and potential users get familiar with our product, and discover new ways of using Statuspage.
 You'll find links to more detailed knowledge base articles embedded throughout this guide.

 Support teams, ops teams, and IT teams use Statuspage to communicate incidents and outages.
 Bring your team together and focus on the important things using Statuspage.

 Support teams - Deflect support tickets by using Statuspage to communicate with your customers when you're down.
 Don't leave your customers in the dark and don't bog down your support team with repeat tickets.
 This leads to angry customers, and a burnt out support team.

 Operations teams - Pipe your performance metrics and system status into Statuspage so your team has a dedicated place to reference any time.

 IT teams - Employees and students are becoming more and more dependent on workplace/school technology.
 Keep them in the loop when servers and systems are down.

 Set expectations with your team, and communicate with your customers so they know what's coming.

-Adopt a Culture of Transparency - Gone are the days when downtime was something you kept hush hush.
+Adopt a culture of Ttansparency - Gone are the days when downtime was something you kept hush hush.
 Customers expect a certain level of transparency these days.
 Read up on the Service Recovery Paradox.

-Embed your System Status in-app - Using our Status Widget, you can embed your system status directly in your website, app, or help center.
+Embed your system status in-app - Using our Status embed, you can embed your system status directly in your website, app, or help center.
 Anytime an incident is posted, a banner will surface on your site.